Pure Movement Playground Workout

-When was the last time you played on monkey bars, climbed up a tree, or balanced on a balance beam?
-This is the philosophy behind Pure Movement.
+When was the last time you played on monkey bars, climbed up a tree, or walked across a balance beam?
+That's the concept behind personal trainer Eric Vaughn's Pure Movement exercises.

 When climbing a rope, Eric teaches his clients to use the power of their feet and legs, rather than their upper body strength to drive themselves up the rope.